JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7962 days**.

-And here is a just a random fact -  **The greatest snowfall ever in a single storm was 189 inches at the Mount Shasta Ski Bowl in February, 1959.**.
+And here is a just a random fact -  **Joseph Gayetty is credited for inventing toilet paper in 1857.
+Unfortunately, his invention failed and did not catch on until ten years later**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)

-<sub>Last updated by Github Actions on 16 Oct, 2025.</sub>
+<sub>Last updated by Github Actions on 17 Oct, 2025.</sub>